apollographql/apollo-kotlin/README.md

 ## Downloading a schema.json file

-Apollo Client for Android requires your GraphQL server's schema as a `schema.json` file.
+Apollo Android requires your GraphQL server's schema as a `schema.json` file.
 You can obtain the contents of this file by running an introspection query on your server.

 The Apollo Gradle plugin exposes a `downloadApolloSchema` task to help you obtain your schema.
 Provide this task your server's GraphQL endpoint and the output location for the `schema.json` file: